-Maharashtra power tussle: Sanjay Raut meets Sharad Pawar
+Sanjay Raut meets Sharad Pawar amid tussle on govt formation

 Mumbai, Oct 31: Shiv Sena leader Sanjay Raut met National Congress Party chief Sharad Pawar amid a impasse in the party's power share negotiations with the BJP.